ivy118/front-end-interview-handbook/contents/javascript-questions.md

 })
 ```

+Since the child is in the parent, when we click on the child, we technically clicked on all of the parent element too so all parent listeners will fire too: this is called event bubbling.

+Before the bubbling event happens, the events actually travels from outward to inward, then travels back from inward to outward.

+Event capturing is the opposite: it moves from the outward to most inward element.

+if you want you event to be a capture event, you can pass in a third parameter to the event listner, like {capture: true}.

 ### Explain event delegation

 Event delegation is a technique involving adding event listeners to a parent element instead of adding them to the descendant elements.
 Event Delegation is basically a pattern to handle events efficiently.
 Instead of adding an event listener to each and every similar element, we can add an event listener to a parent element and call an event on a particular target using the .target property of the event object.